gill12121/Shifty-10.03.23/README.md

 Has a weekly calendar which can be customized

 Problems:
-Currently unfinished,
+Only structure to explore the concept.
-Needs the exact database structure to run it
+Can only run with proper dbs